client9/client9-website-2017/content/post/system-fonts.md

 * 2016-07-21 [GitLab Issue 20102](https://gitlab.com/gitlab-org/gitlab-ce/issues/20102) has a discussion if gitlab should switch to system fonts.
 They decided against, but has useful notes on monospace system fonts.
 * 2016-07-16 [Native Fonts in 4.6](https://make.wordpress.org/core/2016/07/07/native-fonts-in-4-6/) Wordpress switched to native fonts for their admin UI.
 This documents their font stack.
 * 2015-11-12 [Using System Fonts in Web Design: A Quick and Practical Guide](https://www.smashingmagazine.com/2015/11/using-system-ui-fonts-practical-guide/)
-* 2015-10-31 [System Shock Mono](http://z12t.com/system-shock-mono/) describes making system font stack for monospace fonts.
+* 2015-10-31 [System Shock Mono](http://z12t.com/system-shock-mono/) describes making a system font stack for monospace fonts.
-* 2015-10-21 [System Shock](https://medium.design/system-shock-6b1dc6d6596f) Discussion by medium.com on their use of system fonts.
-I believe they have since switched back to web fonts.
+* 2015-10-21 [System Shock](https://medium.design/system-shock-6b1dc6d6596f) Discussion by medium.com on their use of system fonts for their web UI (they use a custom web font for their article text).